 Setting design standards to limit the impact of harmful plastics

 The NSW Government will lead the nation in establishing a new legislative framework to set design standards that can tackle harmful and problematic plastics.
-The first design standard will phase out microbeads in cosmetic and personal care items over a period of 12 months from the passage of legislation.
+The first design standard will phase out microbeads in certain personal care items from 1 November 2022..

 Microbeads are used in a variety of products ranging from beauty products, paints, industrial detergents, cleaning products, as well as products used in the oil and gas industry.
 Microbeads enter our waterways through our drains, causing harm to wildlife and the environment.

 Future design standards could be made under the new legislation to address other issues.
 Any future design standards would be subject to analysis of the environmental and economic impacts, consideration of any technical or performance requirements and extensive consultation with stakeholders.
 We will also continue to work with the federal and other state governments and territories to make sure there is a uniform approach where possible.

 Making producers and brand owners of plastic packaging more responsible